Optimal control of nonlinear systems with unsymmetrical input constraints and its applications to the UAV circumnavigation problem: Introduction

-The rest of the paper is organized as follows: Section~\ref{sec:2} presents some mathematical preliminaries, including the notations appeared in this paper and some useful lemmas.
-Section~3 reviews the standard optimal control problem of constrained-input systems.
-Section~4 develops our adaptive optimal control algorithm for the nonlinear partially-unknown systems with unsymmetrical input constraints.
-The optimality and the convergence of the proposed algorithm are proved theoretically.
-In Section~\ref{sec:5}, we apply our methods to solve a more complex application case: the optimal UAV circumnavigation control problem and a comparison with the method proposed in \cite{dong2019flight} is illustrated.
-Finally, the conclusion is drawn in Section~6.
+The rest of the paper is organized as follows: Section~\ref{sec:4} develops our adaptive optimal control algorithm for the nonlinear systems with state-dependent and unsymmetrical input constraints.
+In Section~\ref{sec:5}, we apply our methods to solve the optimal UAV circumnavigation control problem and a comparison with the method proposed in \cite{dong2019flight} is illustrated.
+Finally, the concluding remarks are drawn in Section~\ref{sec:6}.